The travel clothing guide

 The Gab weekend bag, released in 2018.

-To be honest, it's a format that I haven't explored much yet, probably because I don't hesitate to walk 30 minutes to go to the station (just to do a minimum of physical activity neither seen nor known), and that I can't see myself carrying on one side, with one arm, a weekend bag weighing several kilos.
+To be honest, it's a format that I haven't explored much yet, probably because I don't hesitate to walk 30 minutes to get to the station (just to do a minimum of physical activity without anyone noticing), and I can't see myself carrying a weekend bag weighing several kilos on one side, with one arm.

 But the weekend bag still has some advantages:

-• and you can easily put objects of exotic dimensions that would not fit easily in a backpack
+• and you can easily put objects of exotic dimensions in it that would not fit well in a backpack

-This is an absolutely perfect bag if you put your bag directly in the trunk of your vehicle when leaving home.
+This is an absolutely perfect bag if you are throwing your bag directly into the trunk of your vehicle when leaving home.

-But we will have the opportunity to come back in more detail in a future article.
+But we will have the opportunity to come back to this in more detail in a future article.

 Concretely, how do I dress when traveling?